-1. Select [PS/ED] in the measurement menu.

-- 2. Move the cursor to the Systolic Peak and tap on the screen to fix the point. - 3.
+- 1. Select [PS/ED] in the measurement menu. - The cursor appears on the screen. - 2.
+Move the cursor to the Systolic Peak and tap on the screen to fix the point. - 3.
 Move the cursor to the Diastolic End and tap on the screen to fix the point.